 I was in my 40’s when I discovered the Maine Coon breed.
 Ever since then I’ve (obviously) been very passionate and obsessed about them.
 Their kind, gentle and highly social nature makes them such a wonderful cat to have as a pet.
 I’ve had cats my entire life, and Maine Coons are much different than any other cat that I’ve had.
 They’re wonderful companions and just have remarkable personalities.

 The addition of a new kitten or cat to your home should always be taken with great consideration.
-Doing research about the breed, it’s requirements, personality and health risks are always in your best interest before making a decision.
+Researching the breed is in your best interest.
+Learn about their characteristics and most common health issues before making a decision.